govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 ### What it does

-This script provides the ability to deploy a `backend-api` stack and a `test-resources` stack in the AWS dev account.
+This script provides the ability to deploy a full backend application.
+This includes the cloudfront distribution, backend-api and test-resources applications.
+It also sets up local `.env` files for API testing.

 ### How to use it